How to Answer “Why Did You Choose This Project Topic?” in Civil Engineering Viva (Examiner-Approved Strategy, 2025)

 How Examiners Interpret It

-Links topic to real engineering problem
+Links the topic to a real engineering problem

 Strong ownership

-Explains why scope is limited
+Explains why the scope is limited

 Controlled thinking